alweera03/Venue-Classification-RAR-COMP6721/README.md

 ### Training Process
 1. **Data Preprocessing**: Images are resized and normalized to ensure consistency.
-2. **Feature Extraction**: Features are extracted from the images using color histogram and the grayscale pixels of the images
+2. **Feature Extraction**: Features are extracted from the images using colour histogram and the grayscale pixels of the images
-3. **Model Training**: The decision tree classifiers are trained on the extracted features.
+3. **Model Training**: The supervised and semi-supervised decision tree classifiers are trained on the extracted features with different hyperparameters.
 4. **Evaluation**: The models are evaluated on a separate validation set using metrics such as accuracy, precision, recall, and F1-score.

 ### IPython Notebook